Small Engine Carburetor Troubleshooting

 Jets are made from brass which is a soft metal and will damage easily.
 Be sure the screwdriver is a good fit.

-The dirt collects in the jet, it has small port holes which fuel flows through.
+The dirt collects in the emulsion tube, it houses small port holes which fuel flows through.

-Clean the jet really well, the port holes may not look dirty, but a build up around them makes them smaller and restricts gas flow.
+Clean the jet and emulsion tube really well, the port holes may not look dirty, but a build up around them makes them smaller and restricts gas flow.